SUNY BUFFALO STATE

 Inquiries regarding the application of Title IX and other laws, regulations and policies prohibiting discrimination may be directed to Dr. Karen A. Clinton Jones, Chief Diversity Officer and Title IX Coordinator, Buffalo State College, 1300 Elmwood Avenue, 415 Cleveland Hall, Buffalo, New York 14222; or by phone (716) 878-6210 or fax (716) 878-6234.
 Inquiries may also be directed to the United States Department of Education's Office for Civil Rights, 32 Old Slip 26th Floor, New York, N.Y., 10005-2500; Tel.
 (646) 428-3800; Email; OCR.NewYork@ed.gov.

-This catalog is current as of May 2017.
 The college reserves the right to cancel any course described in this catalog and to change any rules governing curriculum, administration, tuition, fees, admissions, regulations affecting students, dates, and course content.
 Each student is expected to have knowledge of the information contained in this catalog and in other college publications.
 This catalog describes all graduate programs of the college.
 For undergraduate programs, consult the undergraduate catalog.
 For programs offered during the summer, consult the summer session schedule.